 Every hospital has beds.
 But little do we know that there are different types of hospital beds for several purposes.

 Every bed is meant for the comfort and stability of patients.
-However, what’s suitable for a patient might not work for another patient.
+However, what’s suitable for one patient might not work for another.

-So, let’s look into the different types of hospital beds available today.
+So, let’s look into the different hospital beds available today.
 Read on!

-These are the most common type of hospital beds.
-They provide rest for patients who can’t move around easily due to their illnesses.
+These are the most common types of hospital beds.
+They provide rest for patients who can’t move around easily due to illnesses.

 The manual beds consist of metal frames with springs to support the patient’s weight.
-Also, they are effortless to use and maintain; you don’t need any special skills to operate them.
+They are effortless to use and maintain, and you don’t need any special skills to operate them.

-This bed is another type among the different types of hospital beds.
-It is more comfortable than the manual beds because it has motors.
+This bed is another type of hospital bed.
+It is more comfortable than manual beds because it has motors.

 These motors automatically adjust the mattress to provide maximum comfort.
 However, it’s more expensive than most hospital beds.